Company News

 “We are eyeing the larger East African market and hope to make a mark by providing decent and affordable housing for the masses,’’ Osman said.

-The walls are made of cement, stone and glue chemical for strength and windows are double glass or glazing for high insulation.
+The walls are made of cement, stone and glue chemicals for strength and the windows are double glass or glazing for high insulation.

-Already several clients have been lining up at the company’s Miritini factory and headquarter offices in Mombasa County to place orders for prefabricated houses.
+Already several clients have been lining up at the company’s Miritini factory and headquarters offices in Mombasa County to place orders for prefabricated houses.

 A model house put up for demonstrational purposes at the Mamba Discotheque in the upmarket Nyali area has proved to be popular with hundreds of clients.

-Elsek Group of Companies Chief Executive officer, Osman Erdinc Elsek says that the new technology of constructing low cost housing is at very affordable cost requiring very elementary skills.
+Elsek Group of Companies chief executive, Osman Erdinc Elsek says that the new technology of constructing low-cost housing is at a very affordable cost requiring very elementary skills.

 “Time of construction using this technology is very short.
-The technology utilises unwelded galvanised steel structures that act as framework upon which covering fabric are made using fibre cement,’’ Osman said.
+The technology utilises unwelded galvanised steel structures that act as the framework upon which covering fabric is made using fibre cement,’’ Osman said.

-Elsek also constructed the terminal building for Siginon Freight Company at Changamwe using the prefabrication technology.
+Elsek also constructed the terminal building for Siginon Freight Company at Changamwe using prefabrication technology.

 In Rwanda where the company has opened an office to service its growing clientele, the company has signed an agreement to construct Rwanda’s premier Tourism University College in Kigali.